-Council has provided input on the MacKay's intersection to ensure a smooth and safe connection into the Kāpiti local roading network.
+The Council has provided input on the MacKay's intersection to ensure a smooth and safe connection into the Kāpiti local roading network.
 Transmission Gully is expected to be operational by 2020.

-Ōtaki to Levin
+Ōtaki to north of Levin

-The NZTA restarted the Ōtaki to Levin Expressway project and the Council took part in a stakeholder's forum meeting in May 2017.
-Following the change of government and the new Government Policy Statement for Land Transport, it has been announced that this section of the Roads of National Significance project is being reconsidered.
+The NZTA restarted the Ōtaki to north of Levin Expressway project and the Council took part in a stakeholder's forum meeting in May 2017.
+Following the change of government and the new government policy statement on land transport, it has been announced that this section of the Roads of National Significance project is being reconsidered.